WagnerLisaK/Amazon_Vine_Analysis/README.md

 ![Full_dataset.png](https://github.com/WagnerLisaK/Amazon_Vine_Analysis/blob/main/Resources/Full_dataset.png)

-The following steps were taken to find the results of the above questions:
+The following steps were taken to find the answers to the above questions:
   1. The review id's with less than 20 total votes were removed from the dataset.
         * The data is skewed to the right, but reduces the overall skewness (28.3) down to 9.4 by removing the reviews with less than 20 total votes.